slowernews/wisdom-tldr/README.md

 > *'Your limits are where are your fears.'*

 > *'We don’t rise to the level of our expectations; we fall to the level of our training.'*

+===
+###On confidence

+If you say it with confidence, you are what you say you are. <br>

+> *'You're only as good as your next speech.'*

+> *'A speech is a performance.
+Authenticity is crucial.'*

+> *'Doubt kills more dreams than failure ever will.'*

+> *'Believe you can, and you’re half way there.'*

+> *'Your beliefs determine your reality.
+Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

+> *'Having a low opinion of yourself is not modesty.
+It’s self-destruction.' -- Bobby Sommer*

+> *'Value yourself.
+The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

+[Mastery](#on-mastery) and core values are good sources of confidence.<br>
+In the meanwhile any source is good.
+Don't stop till you get it.

+> *'If you don't believe in yourself.
+Believe in me who believes in you.'*

+> *'Fake it till you make it.'*

+CHALLENGE: Know the frontier between confidence and [arrogance](#on-arrogance).

+===
+###On arrogance

+> *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*

+> *'Ego is the enemy.
+People say that you can't fly and then you flew.
+Then you think you are god.'*